(updated October 2016)

 French LPP at University of Ottawa

-If approved, the Law Practice Program at the University of Ottawa will be held from early September 2017 to the end of April 2018.
+The Law Practice Program at the University of Ottawa will be held from early September 2017 to the end of April 2018.
 The training course component will run from early September to the end of December 2017 and the work placements will run from early January to the end of April 2018.
 The LPP at the University of Ottawa provides intensive, hands-on training in a smaller group format.
 Candidates are required to attend in person in Ottawa for the duration of the four-month training course.
-Pending a decision from Convocation, specific dates for the LPP at the University of Ottawa will be posted in early 2017 on the “Dates to Remember” page.
+Once finalized, specific dates for the LPP at the University of Ottawa will be posted in early 2017 on the “Dates to Remember” page.
 Candidates are to note there will be a mandatory online orientation during the last week of August 2016.

 The University of Ottawa requires that candidates enrolled in the LPP be fluent in French in order to maximize success in the interactions, skills activities and assessments.
 Candidates who have not previously studied law in French will be required to successfully complete a language proficiency examination before being accepted into the French LPP.
 The proficiency examination will be administered by the University of Ottawa.
 Please contact email@example.com for further details.
 Candidates are encouraged to check the University of Ottawa’s Law Practice Program website in English or French.

 Candidates seeking to transfer from the Law Practice Program to the Articling Program may do so within the same licensing cycle without penalty.
 Candidates seeking to otherwise withdraw from the Law Practice Program are advised of the following deadlines:

 |Within the first 2 weeks of the LPP

 |After the first 2 weeks but within the first 4 weeks of the LPP

 |After the first 4 weeks of the LPP

 For further information, please contact the Law Society through your online account or at firstname.lastname@example.org.

 Frequently Asked Questions (FAQs)